mlatsjsu/workshop-chihuahua-vs-muffin/README.md

 # Intro
 <img src="resources/preview.jpg">

 This repository is a beginner's workshop for SJSU ML Club.
 It introduces members to deep learning classification in PyTorch.
+[This presentation](https://docs.google.com/presentation/d/1errQMusyaSrnrAcpmkTsY9CNGaJGlebwbI9NI0z-EWI/present) includes accompnying info.

 # Installation and Setup